igfarm/vumeters/README.md

 A fun little project to show some VU Meters for CamillaDSP.

-In my setup I have a Motu M4 which stereo in the first two channels and the sub on the third channel.
-I use the handy websocket reports from CamillaDSP to refresh the meters.
+In my setup I have a Motu M4 with the first two output channels for stereo and the third one is the subwoofer.
+Connection to CamillaDSP is via websocket.

 ![VU Meters](./snapshot.png)